 Dual Diagnosis Consultation, Outreach Stabilization Service

-Due to the specialization of the program, access to the program requires a physician or psychiatrist referral.
+Due to the specialization of the program, referrals to the Dual Diagnosis Program may only be received from physicians or psychiatrists.

 1453 Prince Road

 Monday to Friday 8:00 a.m. to 4:00 p.m.

 Family members and friends play an important role in patient safety.
 Encouraging

 attendance of appointments, taking medications and asking to be involved in

 understanding and facilitating treatment plans is recommended among family